Eurovision Song Contest 2014: OGAE

 OGAE, an organisation of over forty Eurovision Song Contest fan clubs across Europe and beyond, conducts an annual voting poll first held in 2002 as the Marcel Bezençon Fan Award.
 After all votes were cast, the top-ranked entry in the 2014 poll was "Undo" performed by Sanna Nielsen; the top five results are shown below.

 Barbara Dex Award

 The Barbara Dex Award is a humorous fan award given to the worst dressed artist each year.
-Named after Belgium's representative who came last in the 1993 contest, wearing her self-designed dress, the award was handed by the fansite House of Eurovision from 1997 to 2016 and is being carried out by the fansite songfestival.be since 2017.
+Named after Belgium's representative who came last in the 1993 contest, wearing her self-designed dress, the award was handed by the fansite House of Eurovision.

 Ondas Awards

 Premios Ondas is an award ceremony organised by Radio Barcelona, a subsidiary of Cadena SER, since 1954.
 They are awarded in recognition of professionals in the fields of radio and television broadcasting, the cinema, and the music industry.
 The 61st Ondas Award recipients were announced on 6 November 2014, where Danish broadcaster DR, and the European Broadcasting Union received the International Television Award, for their production of the 2014 Eurovision Song Contest.
 The award was handed over on 25 November 2014 at the Liceu in Barcelona.